 But standardized treatment isn’t really an ideal option in mental health.
 For a mental health solution to be effective and beneficial, the methods employed must be personally designed to suit the patient and their unique challenges.

 Two patients with depression, for instance, may have more or less the same treatment, but when analyzed closely, one patient may respond better to integrated video therapy, while another patient may not.

-The therapist, counselor, psychologist, or other experts involved in their mental health program must decide the treatment based on the particularities of each of the cases in front of them.
+The therapist, counselor, psychologist, or other e-mental health experts involved in their care must decide the treatment based on the particularities of each of the cases in front of them.

 That, along with other variables such as: